 Recommended for reading: How Stimulant Medications Help Adults with ADHD

-How it works: Due to reduced planning associated with what to eat on a daily basis, advance meal preparation saves a lot of thinking, leaving more time available for other activities.
+How it works: Due to reduced planning associated with what to eat daily, advance meal preparation saves a lot of thinking, leaving more time available for other activities.

 Fidgeting is often deemed inappropriate behaviour and is thus associated with a negative connotation.
 But for most people suffering from ADHD, this is a practical action aimed at improving focus and concentration.
 Fidget tools – such as squishy stress balls, fidget spinners or rings, tactile jewellery, etc. – enable a person to dispel excess neural energy while executing higher-order processes that require mental attention.